zowe/docs-site/docs/user-guide/configure-instance-directory.md

 ### Configuration override

-Inside `zowe.yaml`, you can define default values and it may be overridden in more granular level configurations.
-This may happen in several ways:
+Inside `zowe.yaml`, you can define default values and they may be overridden in more granular level configurations.
+This can happen in several ways:

 - Component can override default certificate configuration.
-For specific entry of certification configuration, if it's not overridden, it will fall back to default configs.
+For specific entry of certification configuration, if it's not overridden, it will fall back to default configurations.
 For example, in this configuration:

   ```yaml
   zowe:
     internalCertificate: